amethon/www/_reflections/journal.md

 I must say, the journey was truly extraordinary.
 As I descended into the abyss, I was struck by the otherworldly beauty of the creatures that lived there.
 The deep sea is a strange and exotic place, full of wonders that most people never get to see.
 I was captivated by the graceful movements of the jellyfish, the glowing lights of the lanternfish, and the eerie silence of the sunken wrecks.

-But as I explored the depths of the ocean, I also began to feel a sense of isolation and loneliness.
-Being so far removed from the surface and the light, I felt like I was adrift in a vast and empty void.
+As I marveled at the wonders of the deep, I also couldn't help but feel a sense of isolation and loneliness, being so far removed from the surface and the light, I felt like I was adrift in a vast and empty void.
 It was a feeling that I had never experienced before, and it was both unsettling and exhilarating.

 As I journeyed deeper into the abyss, I began to realize that this experience was more than just a dive.
 It was a journey into the heart of my own being, a journey to the depths of my own soul.
 I began to understand that the ocean, with all its mysteries and wonders, was a reflection of myself and the world around me.